official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 should be adopted stating that Iraq had failed to take the final opportunity offered by the Security Council.

-•  On 6 February, Mr Blair said that the UK would consider military action without a further resolution only if the inspectors reported that they could not do their job and a resolution was vetoed unreasonably.
+*  On 6 February, Mr Blair said that the UK would consider military action without a further resolution only if the inspectors reported that they could not do their job and a resolution was vetoed unreasonably.
 The UK would not take military action without a majority in the Security Council.

-•  Mr Blair’s proposals, on 19 February, for a side statement defining tough tests for Iraq’s co‑operation and a deadline of 14 March for a vote by the Security Council, were not agreed by the US.
+*  Mr Blair’s proposals, on 19 February, for a side statement defining tough tests for Iraq’s co‑operation and a deadline of 14 March for a vote by the Security Council, were not agreed by the US.

-•  The initial draft of a US, UK and Spanish resolution tabled on 24 February, which simply invited the Security Council to decide that Iraq had failed to take the final opportunity offered by resolution 1441, failed to attract support.
+*  The initial draft of a US, UK and Spanish resolution tabled on 24 February, which simply invited the Security Council to decide that Iraq had failed to take the final opportunity offered by resolution 1441, failed to attract support.

-•  Throughout February, the divisions in the Security Council widened.
+*  Throughout February, the divisions in the Security Council widened.
-•  France, Germany and Russia set out their common position on 10 and
+*  France, Germany and Russia set out their common position on 10 and

 24 February.
 Their joint Memorandum of 24 February called for a programme of continued and reinforced inspections with a clear timeline and a military build‑up to exert maximum pressure on Iraq to disarm.

-114

-The Report of the Iraq Inquiry•  The reports to the Security Council by the IAEA reported increasing indications
+*  The reports to the Security Council by the IAEA reported increasing indications

 of Iraqi co‑operation.
 On 7 March, Dr ElBaradei reported that there was no indication that Iraq had resumed nuclear activities and that it should be able to provide the Security Council with an assessment of Iraq’s activities in the near future.

-•  Dr Blix reported to the Security Council on 7 March that there had been an
+*  Dr Blix reported to the Security Council on 7 March that there had been an

 acceleration of initiatives from Iraq and, while they did not constitute immediate co‑operation, they were welcome.
 UNMOVIC would be proposing a work